By Coach Erik Schjolberg – Mar 4, 2024

 #3.
 Putting Gate Drill

 The putting gate drill is excellent for learning how to read the break.
 Pick a putt about fifteen feet long that has a bit of a break in it.
-Find a point along that line that your ball must go through in order for the putt to go in the hole.
+Find a point along that line that your ball must go through for the putt to go in the hole.

 When you have this setup, you can start rolling the ball through the gate (not at the hole) and notice how it turns back to the cup.
 This is a great drill for beginner players learning what it takes to read a break.
 Holing putts from various distances will help you see the relationship between speed and alignment.